oxidist/oxidist.github.io/_drafts/2017-08-08-Improved-fonts-linux.md

 3. If you're on Ubuntu, you don't need to install fontconfig for ubuntu, obviously.
 But I am unaware of any other ports of ubuntu font config to distributions other than Arch.
 If you are, please bring it to my notice.

 And that should do the trick.
-If the fonts are a bit too bold for you, you can change `INFINALITY_FT_USE_VARIOUS_TWEAKS` to `true` and that hopefully makes them lighter.
+If the fonts are a bit too bold for you, you can change `INFINALITY_FT_USE_VARIOUS_TWEAKS` to `true` and that makes them lighter.

 If that still doesn't fix it, try [customizing your own configuration from this file](https://github.com/bohoomil/fontconfig-ultimate/blob/master/freetype/generic_settings/infinality-settings.sh).